Vester01/Vester01/README.md

 - 👋 Hi, I’m @Vester01
-- 👀 I’m interested in coding
+- 👀 I’m interested in website programming
-- 🌱 I’m currently learning programming php
+- 🌱 I’m currently learning how to program
-- 💞️ I’m looking to collaborate on pyton
+- 💞️ I’m looking to collaborate on php coding
 - 📫 How to reach me bigvester01@gmail.com

 <!---